 Cool Site! archives & "What's New"

 - 2018 started with Daddy Barry helping dog move out of the doghouse in Florida, continued with the sale of our condo and purchase of a larger one, and then the death of Officer Wes' father.
+The next month Daddy Barry had a motorcycle accident, and the following month became septic with MRSA pneumonia.

 - 2017 includes visits from Deputy and Chris, sinus surgery, deaths of some friends, helping Daddy surprise mom Charlotte with a house re-do, and a group decision to form a triad with dog.